Tu/Th 05:00-06:30 89 Dwinelle Instructor: Mary Mussman

 Almodóvar, Pedro – Todo sobre mi madre (All About My Mother)

 The X-Files Season 4, Episode 2 – “Home”

-Short pieces and exerpts from the works of Charles Addams, Margaret Atwood, Judith Butler, Anne Carson, Friedrich Engels, Michel Foucault, and others will be made available.
+Short pieces and excerpts from the works of Charles Addams, Margaret Atwood, Octavia Butler, Judith Butler, Anne Carson, and others will be made available.